Meghan Markle’s Half-Sister Gets Dragged For Filth After She Explodes About Soon-To-Be Royal Sibling

-Just days before the Royal Wedding, Meghan Markle’s family is proving that you can pick your friends, but you can’t pick your family.
+Just days before the royal wedding, Meghan Markle’s family is proving that you can pick your friends, but you can’t pick your family.

 The Daily Mail is reporting that Samantha Markle — the half-sister of actress-turned-Duchess Meghan Markle — was caught on camera launching into a tirade about her infamous sister, and the public is none-too-pleased with her over it.